andrew henderson menu

 You see, since the banks themselves have to bear the burden of enforcing FATCA, they’re going to push some of that bureaucracy onto their customers, which means you now have to fill out a small mountain of paperwork to open or maintain your offshore accounts.

-In the wake of all of these new developments in the offshore banking world, there’s been a number of rumors about whether or not US persons can still open bank accounts overseas.
+In the wake of these developments in the offshore banking world, it was unclear whether US persons could still open bank accounts overseas.

-After a number of major account closures in places like Mexico and Switzerland, many offshore bloggers and consultants became convinced that US citizens and other US persons could no longer bank abroad – or if they could, they were severely limited in their ability to do so.
+After account closures in places like Mexico and Switzerland, many offshore influencers and consultants became convinced that US citizens and other US persons could no longer bank abroad.
+Or if they could, they were severely limited in their ability to do so.

 However, that’s simply not true.

-As I discussed in another article, US persons can still open bank accounts in many countries, and in some places, they can still do so with relative ease.
+As we have discussed in another article, US persons can still open bank accounts in many countries, and in some places, they can still do so with relative ease.

 Even exclusive jurisdictions like Hong Kong still accept US citizens if they’re willing to make a large enough deposit.